Kristina Valladares, MS

 University of South Florida

 I am a junior pursuing a B.S. in cell and molecular biology at the University of South Florida.
 My future goal is to obtain a Ph.D. in cellular biology.
 I am interested in studying phage biology and its applications to disease treatment.
 Besides research, my passion for learning also extends to education.
 I am fascinated by the ways in which teachers and students interact with each other and learn from one another.
 My goal is to obtain a faculty position at a research university so I can contribute to the knowledge base that drives scientific advancement while also being involved in improving STEM education for aspiring students.

 Ann Mathew is a second year student majoring in Microbiology and minoring in Infection control.
 She is planning to do a PhD after her undergraduate studies.
-And is aiming to pursue a career in clinical Microbiology or Epidemiology and hoping to work with CDC in future.
-She is been working as research volunteer in Dr. Sun’s lab since spring 2020.
+She is aiming to pursue a career in clinical Microbiology or Epidemiology and hoping to work with CDC in future.